Skip to main content

 console.log(`Contract address: ${contractAddress.toString()}`); // Output contract address to console

-Letโ€™s start with building the transaction similar to the one we built in the previous section:
+Letโ€™s start with building the message similar to the one we built in the previous section:

 import { sign } from '@ton/crypto';